A column by CHUCK POLLOCK, Senior Sports Columnist

 — The Bills inactives were safety Taylor Rapp (neck), cornerback Dane Jackson (concussion), wide receiver Deonte Harty, linebacker A.J.
 Klein, tackles Germain Ifedi and Alec Anderson and defensive tackle Poona Ford.

 — Two key starters were inactive for the Eagles, tackle Lane Johnson (pre-game groin issue) and tight end Dallas Goedert (forearm).
 During the game, Philadelphia also lost defensive tackle Fletcher Cox to a groin injury.

 (Chuck Pollock, a Wellsville Sun senior sports columnist, can be reached at firstname.lastname@example.org.)

-Support our news and sports writing and keep this site free!
+Want to see more news and sports writing like this and keep this site free!
 Our paypal HERE